treasure-data/td-cordova-sdk/docs/api.md

 ## disableAppOpenEvent
 `disableAppOpenEvent()` <br /><br />
 **Description:** <br />
-Disable automatic tracking of event when app is opened
+Disable automatic tracking of the event when app is opened.

 * * *